 Recent governments have made many pension reforms, trying to find ways to incentivise pension saving as people live longer and fewer employers offer the gold-plated defined benefit pensions of the past.

-Here are some of the major pension reforms that have been passed recently.
+Here are some of the major pension reforms that have been passed in the last five years.

 Recent pension reforms